OctopusDeploy/blog/blog/2023-05/alternative-kubernetes-dashboards/index.md

 > K8Dash is the easiest way to manage your Kubernetes cluster.

 K8Dash has a clean, modern interface that should be familiar to anyone who has used the official Kubernetes Dashboard.
-A K8Dash’s selling point is that the interface is automatically updated, removing the need to manually refresh the page to see the current state of the cluster.
+A K8Dash’s selling point is that the interface is automatically updated, so you don't need to manually refresh the page to see the current state of the cluster.

 Installation was painless with the following commands: